thesloppyguy/Acharya-Automated-Class-V2/README.md

 This program enables you to attend classes without actually being there.

 Currently i am working on the UI and EXE file for ease of access for any user in the future.
-As well as a automated polling function which teachers might enable automatically to check awareness of the student.
+As well as a automated polling function which teachers might enable automatically to check awareness of the student..